famoser/polyas-verification/README.md

 You can test this UI with the receipt in `assets/test_vote_receipt.pdf`.

-If the receipt validates successfully, the user may choose to store the receipt on the server.

 ## Develop

 The backend is built using `php` (using the `slim` framework) and manages dependencies using `composer`.
 Quick start: